VisNec: Measuring and Leveraging Visual Necessity for Multimodal Instruction Tuning: Experiments and Results

-\textbf{Transferability across Architectures and Scales.} To verify whether VisNec captures marginal data value rather than model-specific biases, we evaluate cross-architecture transferability by applying VisNec scoring directly on Qwen2.5-VL~\cite{bai2025qwen25vltechnicalreport} family across three scales (3B, 7B and 32B) on the LLaVA-665K dataset.
-Despite significant architectural differences from LLaVA-v1.5, the subsets selected by Qwen2.5-VL-3B, 7B, and 32B, using only 15\% of the full data achieve 103.8\%, 104.0\%, and 102.4\% of their respective full-data performance.
+To verify whether VisNec captures marginal data value rather than model-specific biases, we evaluate cross-architecture transferability by applying VisNec scoring directly on Qwen2.5-VL~\cite{bai2025qwen25vltechnicalreport} family across three scales (3B, 7B and 32B) on the LLaVA-665K dataset.
+Despite significant architectural differences from LLaVA-v1.5, the subsets selected by Qwen2.5-VL-3B, 7B, and 32B all achieve remarkable performance.
+As shown in Tab.~\ref{tab:dual_dataset_comparison}, VisNec using only 15\% of the full data achieves 103.8\%, 104.0\%, and 102.4\% of their respective full data performance.
 This demonstrates that VisNec captures the intrinsic visual necessity of the data rather than model-specific preferences, making it a robust and architecture-agnostic selection strategy for scaling next-generation MLLMs with minimal data overhead.